Contentious Case of Social Responsibility in Online Gambling

 Top-of-the-crop gaming venues, such as those vetted by the United Kingdom Gambling Association, should join forces with the likes of GambleAware and other partner organizations in the area of social responsibility, in order to broaden public understanding of gambling-related harm.

-Raising awareness towards problem gambling and broadening the corporate social responsibility spectre have unfortunately been insufficient to keep gambling challenges under control in an age of rapid technological development.
+Raising awareness towards problem gambling and broadening the corporate social responsibility specter have unfortunately been insufficient to keep gambling challenges under control in an age of rapid technological development.

 One particular segment that’s been especially contentious and litigious is underage gambling.
 The Gambling Act 2005 states that a ‘child’ is an individual less than 16 years old, whereas a ‘young person’ is defined as someone less than 18 years old.
 It further states that a person – and in a broader sense of the word an operator – commits an offense if they invite, cause, or permit a child or young person to gamble.